ProteinsWebTeam/HMMER-web-docs/docs/databases.rst

   non-overlapping clustering of UniProtKB.

 * `TreeFam <http://www.treefam.org>`_ -
-  A database composed of phylogenetic trees inferred from animal genomes.
+  A database of phylogenetic trees of animal gene families.

 The default database is Pfam.